I want to try an active tour but I am worried...

 What type of accommodation can I expect on tour?

 We try wherever possible to use small locally owned and operated hotels, motels and home-stays.
 Our hotels are three star rated in the cities.
-In some of the smaller centres we have a more limited choice and we sometimes use home-stays to give our groups the chance to meet and interact with local families.
+In some of the smaller centres we have a more limited choice and we use home-stays to give our groups the chance to meet and interact with local families.
 In this situation you can expect clean and tidy rooms and bathrooms; however we cannot always guarantee private bathroom facilities.

 How safe is it in Peru?